Our Program

 What did we do with all that OpenAI money and who is it helping

-Facilitated by Dorrine Mendoza, Trei Brundrett
+Facilitated by Liam Andrew, Trei Brundrett

 AJP embarked on this journey with more questions than answers.
 Could small news organizations deploy AI to increase revenue?
 Would communities trust the organizations who deployed AI chat bots or other public-facing AI technologies?
 How hard would it really be to deploy new AI products in newsrooms without product resources?